Erudika/para-search-elasticsearch/README.md

 - Implements `Search` interface using `TransportClient`
 - Implements `DAO` interface so you can use Elasticsearch as a database (avoid in production!)
+- Index sharing and multitenancy support through alias routing and filtering
 - Full pagination support for both "search-after" and "from-size" modes
 - Proxy endpoint `/v1/_elasticsearch` - relays all requests directly to Elasticsearch (disabled by default)